onqtam/headjack/src/motivation/authenticity.md

 ## Deduplicating documents & traceability

 An open paradigm with content addressing where data is shared between services would enable us to de-duplicate re-uploads as long as they are the same documents in terms of bytes because of the open nature of data - based on their hash.
-We'll be able to see when something first appeared & the discussion of content will be much less fractured between platforms and posts - leading to greater depth & nuance.
+We'll be able to see when something first appeared & the discussion will be much less fractured between platforms and posts - leading to greater depth.

 We'll be able to more easily [address parts of documents](../introduction/names_and_paths.md#addressing-within-content) and share ranges of entire videos without having to re-upload them as separate clips which breaks the contextual link.
-If this becomes as easy as it currently is to crop & re-upload (or even easier) then it will become the norm - we'll all prefer not losing the context.
+If this becomes as easy (or even easier) as it currently is to crop & re-upload, then it will become the norm - we'll all prefer not losing the context.
 In this paradigm [deepfakes](https://en.wikipedia.org/wiki/Deepfake) will be easier to fight - tracing the source of content authentically to identity is important & desirable.

 ## Viewing the history of edits of documents